devshank3/SignalRKB/docs/SignalR/BasicClientServer.md

 Spin up the server and start multiple instances of the console client, You should see the client successfully connect to the server and receive updates about the view count.

 ---

-### Conclusion

-In this tutorial, we set up a basic .NET Core server and a .NET Framework client using SignalR for real-time communication.
+So, we set up a basic .NET Core server and a .NET Framework client using SignalR for real-time communication.
 We covered the server-side setup, client-side setup, and handling connection events.
-This setup can be extended to build more complex real-time applications.

 ---